 On a midsummer’s morning in the high desert of Montana, you can expect the warm sun to rise around 5:30 am.
 During the first few hours of the morning, flight feels like sailing on calm, glassy waters.
 With the wings cutting through the air like a hot knife through butter, you can bank and pitch however you want, as it’s a pilots playground.
-Once the sun heats up the ground and creates thermals of warm air rising, the flight can become significantly less bumpy.
+Once the sun heats up the ground and creates thermals of warm air rising, the flight can become significantly more bumpy.

 As I left the populated areas and the landscape became more craggy and vast, I followed an old river south of town creating a valley of green in an otherwise rocky badland.
 Once past the northeastern edge of Yellowstone Park, I could see the mountains turn into buttes, overlooking the town of Cody.
-After I just touched the wheels down on the town’s runway, I quickly pushed the throttle into to hearing all six cylinders roar making me practically throw a lasso around all 300 horses to keep the old girl from climbing too fast and wearing herself out.
-Together we felt free again, as we quickly banked right to avoid the rims overlooking the town and turning the nose back towards Red Lodge.
+After the wheels down on the town’s runway, I quickly pushed the throttle in, hearing all six cylinders roar making me practically throw a lasso around all 300 horses to keep the old girl from climbing too fast and wearing herself out.
+Together we felt free again, as we quickly banked right to avoid the rims overlooking the town and turning the nose towards Red Lodge.

 As the wings leveled out from a bank and I notified the airspace of my position, I had a brief radio exchange with a helicopter sitting over a mesa.
 It almost felt strange to run into anyone as I felt as if I was living in a world all to myself.
 I’m not sure if I was happy or a bit sad for the realization of contact with anyone else.